What happens to my rubbish and recycling?

-Recycling from MK residents' clear recycling sacks is taken by our collection vehicles to the Materials Recovery Facility, also known as the Recycling Factory, in Old Wolverton.
+Recycling from MK residents' clear recycling sacks is taken by our collection vehicles to the Materials Recycling Facility, in Old Wolverton.

-Built in 1993, it was the UK's first purpose-built recycling factory and is owned by MK Council.
-This state-of-the-art sorting facility uses a range of technologies to sort and separate the paper, cans and plastics, which are then baled ready for transportation to be made into new recycled products (PDF, 334KB).
+Built in 1993, it was the UK's first purpose-built recycling facility and is owned by MK Council.
+Here the staff and machinery sort and separate the paper, cans and plastics, which are then baled ready for transportation to be made into new recycled products (PDF, 334KB).
 We even recycle the clear sack.
-Watch our factory video
+Watch our video

 - Steel and aluminium cans are sent to furnaces where they are melted down and recycled to create more cans.
 They are back on the supermarket shelf with new food or fizz inside in about 6 weeks.

 - Plastic is first flaked, then washed, dried and melted.
 Plastic bottles can be recycled into more bottles, traffic cones, wheeled bins, guttering and even the fluff in duvets.
 Plastic food tubs, yoghurt pots, etc. can be recycled into a plastic board to be turned into products such as picnic tables or pig sties.

 - All glass bottles and jars collected from blue boxes are sent to furnaces where they are melted down.
 The molten glass can then be re-moulded into new bottles and jars.
 When different colour glass is melted together it all turns green as this is the dominant colour.